lwangenheim/PW_Spy/README.md

 This assumes you used Hashcat and your full hashlist is stripped with one hash per line.
 The potfile is a raw potfile from Hashcat.

 ## TODO
-I will be adding more pieces as I get to it, this is more for personal use at this point.
+1. I will be adding more pieces as I get to it, this is more for personal use at this point.
+2. Cooler more hackery name
+3. Sweet ASCII art (after name is decided upon)